2018 Los Angeles hostage incident: Legal proceedings

 Atkins was charged in August 2018 with 51 crimes, including murder, two counts of attempted murder, four counts of attempted murder of a police officer, and several counts of false imprisonment of hostages.
 Bail was increased from $18.7 million to $23 million.

 Aftermath

 The police officers have received criticism for inadvertently killing Corado with gunfire despite warnings from one officer who said to his partner, "Do not, do not shoot.
 We are going to keep our distance."
 Jill Leovy, a former police reporter for the Los Angeles Times, criticized the LAPD, saying, "This is about training and tactics and how to minimize injury in a fast-moving situation."
 She added, "It's about knowing that you have a clear shot, knowing what's in the background and periphery of the shot."

 In December 2020, the LA County District Attorney's Office announced that it had determined the two officers were justified in using deadly force and would not face charges.

-Melyda Corado's brother, Albert Corado, became a police abolition activist and is running for Los Angeles City Council against incumbent Mitch O'Farrell.
+Melyda Corado's brother, Albert Corado, became a police abolition activist and ran unsuccessfully for Los Angeles City Council against incumbent Mitch O'Farrell.